 SSA Disability Listing

-The medical evidence required to meet this listing and qualify for Social Security benefits includes an evaluation of your spine and documentation of the range of motion of your neck.
+The medical evidence required to meet this listing and qualify for Social Security benefits includes an evaluation of your spine and documentation of your neck’s range of motion.
 Laboratory findings and imaging tests may also be needed to show that you have a specific impairment.

-Since pain is subjective and is not easily measured, there must be specific objective evidence to show the possible source of your chronic pain.
-It is also helpful to submit a history of treatment you have received and your response to the treatment.
+Since pain is subjective and is not easily measured, specific objective evidence must show the possible source of your chronic pain.
+Submitting a record of your treatment plan and response is also helpful.
 There may be other related Social Security disability listings that may apply to some individuals who suffer from neck pain and problems, such as:

 - Joint Dysfunction (Section 1.02), or